Interface SqlSettings

 case-insensitive comparison, as required by case

-such as iEquals,
+insensitive operators such as iEquals,

 iContains and so forth, the Smart GWT server must generate SQL that uses LOWER() or similar SQL